What You Will Read In This Article

 The size of your emergency fund depends heavily on how stable your income is.
 If your income is high and your expenses are low, you don’t need to allocate as much towards emergencies.

 However, if you’re the sole breadwinner, dependent on commissions, self-employed, you’ll need to be more frugal and prepare more cash for emergencies.
 In this situation, you should try to add at least six months worth of expenses to your emergency fund.
+Believe it or not, there are ways to add additional income to help save money for emergencies, look for a fun side hustle or even get paid to play games!

 You should always make sure your emergency fund is liquid and easily accessible.
 The best places to keep your emergency fund is in a checking account or money market mutual fund that has a debit card.
 Try to refrain from using your emergency fund for things that aren’t an emergency.We Negotiated Discounts With Great Agents.
 Find One In Your Area.